 To compare preferences among included and excluded individuals, the mean preference for both groups will be calculated as a number between 0 and 1 (each participant choosing one of two photos representing the values 0 and 1, respectively).
 A mean of 0.5 would therefore mean that a participant is indifferent between low or high manipulation on the according trait.
 With this mean value, an independent t-test can be calculated for each trait.
 If the parameter of a normal distribution is not given, a Welch-test will be chosen as alternative.
 The Holm-Bonferroni method is used to control for family-wise error rates following the calculations of t-tests.

-Afterwards, the mediation effect of the participants own personality trait will be controlled for with a Sobel test.

 To compare the personality inferences of the exclusion and the inclusion group, the items displaying a low trait expression first will be inverted to be included into the analysis of the high trait expression items.
 Then, an independent t-test is conducted for every trait rating to calculate if the difference in the average rating of both groups is significant.
 Again, if a normal distribution is missing, a Welch-test is applied to account for a non-parametric distribution.